CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 In addition, note the dashed curve that runs between the three $u()$ terms.
-It represents the fact that the Water and Ice tie-points are dynamically tuned from subsets of L1B TBs, and that they thus all share the systematic (i.e. calibration) uncertainties, thus ensuring that the L2 SIC algorithm is and remains un-biased at the large (hemispheric) scales.
+It represents the fact that the Water and Ice tie-points are dynamically tuned from subsets of L1B TBs, and that they thus all share the systematic (i.e. calibration) uncertainties, thus ensuring that the L2 SIC algorithm is and remains unbiased at the large (hemispheric) scales.

 The methodology to compute SIC uncertainties during the processing is not decided at this stage.
 We can either run own software implementing uncertainty propagation formulas, or rely on the (python) software in the [CoMeT toolkit](https://www.comet-toolkit.org/tools/) (and in particular the PunPy tool).
-The use of PunPy is under investigation in the on-going CIMR MACRAD study.
+The use of PunPy is under investigation in the parallel CIMR MACRAD study.

 ```{figure} ./static_imgs/punpy_uncertainty.png